Kanye West’s Yeezus Went from My Most Hated to My Favorite Album

 The answer is obviously No, though this song is misunderstood.
 It should be titled “I Am a God (And So Are You)”.
 It is meant to act as a self-empowerment anthem.
 Kanye pushes the message of self-love to the extreme in a manner only he can.
 God is inside each and every one of us.
 I truly believe that.
 However, Yeezy’s message goes mostly unheard due to his lack of articulation.
 Across Yeezus, Kanye’s ideas fail to manifest in his hooks and verses.
 His sixth album marked his departure from technical rapping.
 One-liners took over completely.
 Bars like “I put my fist in her like the Civil Rights sign” and “Hurry up with my damn croissants” erase any trace of introspection.

 On one hand, I love the minimal, in-your-face sound of Yeezus.
 On the other, the album feels so rushed that Kanye almost did himself a disservice by releasing it.
 It doesn’t seem to measure up to his typical meticulous standards in regard to concept and sonics.
 But the experimentation and anti-establishment tone is why I love it more than all his others.
 A lot of stuff bothers me about the world.
 Yeezus helps me cope with it.
 The album’s production shies away from the lush, glamorous palette we heard on Twisted Fantasy, which I consider his best.
 Instrumentally, Yeezus is abrasive, unorthodox, and borderline schizophrenic.
 For some inexplicable reason, that’s right up my alley.
 Nevertheless, since the album is missing much of its meat, it does not compare to his previous work.
-Allow me to show you my spread:
+Here is my rating spectrum:

 My Beautiful Dark Twisted Fantasy – 9.7